 By preparing for your move well in advance of your moving date and carefully planning the details of your move, including shopping for home energy rates and setting up your new service, the entire process can go more smoothly.
 You may even find that with the additional organization and planning that you have time to enjoy the upcoming changes.

-- Deregulated Cities: Austin (Austin Energy), San Antonio (CPS Energy), Beaumont (Entergy) and The Woodlands/Conroe (Entergy)
+- Regulated Cities: Austin (Austin Energy), San Antonio (CPS Energy), Beaumont (Entergy), The Woodlands/Conroe (Entergy),

 Comprehensive Prep List for Your Move to Texas